beaverbuilder/documentation/docs/assistant/plugin/app-settings.md

 ## Manage Labels

-The **Manage Labels** section lets you add labels to posts inside the [Content App](apps/content.md).
-Labels are used to mark posts or pages for organization and collaborate with other users.
+The **Manage Labels** section lets you create, edit and delete labels.
+Labels are used to mark content for organization and collaborate with other users.

 ### Edit Label